aqib-mansoor/aqib-mansoor/README.md

 ## 🚀 About Me
-I'm a passionate **Web Developer** who loves blending creativity with code to build impactful digital experiences.
+I'm a passionate **Web & Mobile App Developer** who loves blending creativity with code to build impactful digital experiences.
-From crafting elegant frontends to building scalable backend, I aim for performance, usability, and style in every project.
+From crafting elegant frontends to building scalable backends and cross-platform mobile apps, I aim for performance, usability, and style in every project.